-On November 26, 2015, we will celebrate Thanksgiving Day.
+The last Thursday of every November is when we celebrate Thanksgiving Day.
 Of the many symbols associated with this important holiday in our nation’s history, one has its roots in ancient history dating back to the 5th century B.C.
 That is the cornucopia — or “horn of plenty” basket.
 We know that our loyal Fort Worth customers love to share traditions like Thanksgiving with their families, neighbors, friends and other significant people in their lives.
 You can count on Bice’s Florist to help you add a touch of nature in the form of beautiful flowers, to your Texas-size Thanksgiving dinner table.

 History Behind the Harvest Cornucopia Basket